 The Company recognises the importance of its environmental responsibilities, monitors its impact on the environment, and designs and implements policies to reduce any damage that might be caused by the Company's activities.
-The Company operates in accordance with best practice policies and initiatives designed to minimise the Company's impact on the environment including the safe disposal of manufacturing waste, recycling and reducing energy consumption.
+The Company operates in accordance with best practice policies and initiatives designed to minimise the Company's impact on the environment.
+As the Company is a financing entity with no employees, there are negligible emissions to report.